dhinogz/django-boilerplate/README.md

 Simple Django boilerplate from William Vincent's Django for Professionals.

 Includes:
 - Docker
-- Allauth
+- Built in user management with allauth (also includes custom allauth templates)
+- Base template with simple navbar and home/about templates
+- Custom User Model set up
+- Finished tests for accounts and pages app
+- Page app includes Home and About views
-- Bootstrap 4
+- Responsive CSS styling with Bootstrap 4
 - Crispy Forms

 ## Installation